 The Bank faces operational risks in the regular conduct of its day to day business objectives.
 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-Sources of operational risk include internal fraud; external fraud; employment practices and workplace safety; clients, products, and business practices; damage to physical assets; business disruption and system failures; and execution, delivery and system failures.
+Sources of operational risk include internal fraud; external fraud; employment practices and workplace safety; clients, products, and business practices; damage to physical assets; business disruption and system failures; and execution and delivery.